projectsesame/sesame/CONTRIBUTING.md

 **Notes for maintainers and contributors**
 - If you are looking for work to pick up:
   - Look to the leftmost columns of the project board
-  - *New contributors* can use [this shortcut link](https://github.com/projectsesame/sesame/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3A%22help+wanted%22) to find good beginner Contour issues to work on and [this shortcut link](https://github.com/projectsesame/sesame-operator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3A%22help+wanted%22) to find Operator issues
+  - *New contributors* can use [this shortcut link](https://github.com/projectsesame/sesame/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3A%22help+wanted%22) to find good beginner Sesame issues to work on and [this shortcut link](https://github.com/projectsesame/sesame-operator/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22+label%3A%22help+wanted%22) to find Operator issues
 - When a new Issue or PR is added, add it to the project board and make a best judgement on relative priority so we have a starting place in triage
 - When moving items between columns, please add a comment to the Issue or PR detailing why so we have context in triage sessions

 #### Community Meeting Triage

-The weekly Contour [community meeting](https://projectcontour.io/community/) provides some time for the maintainer team and community to collaborate on Issue and PR triage.
+The weekly Sesame [community meeting](https://projectsesame.io/community/) provides some time for the maintainer team and community to collaborate on Issue and PR triage.

 Community members can add links to specific items they would like to discuss to the [meeting notes](https://hackmd.io/84Xbl4WBTpm7OBhaOAsSiw).
 This time will be used for clarification, potential to bump priority in the queue of work items for the team, and the ability for contributors to provide more context to their contributions.